cacilhas/montegasppa/_source/index.md

 affects me, from religion to music, from Computing to Politics.

-It was reborn under my <a href="{{{ site }}}/">personal website</a>, slightly renamed, once I’ve changed “Monte Gasppa” to “ℳontegasppα”, but more and more my **personal** blog.
+It was reborn under my <a href="{{{ site }}}/">personal website</a>, slightly renamed, once I’ve changed “Monte Gasppa” to “ℳontegasppα,” but more and more my **personal** blog.

 ### Posts